Before I begin, I would like readers to check out these links first as I’ll be using these posts as references:

 ~Eldritch Esoterica: Stim toy/jewellery wishlist

-Today’s post is going to be centered around Stim toys as I received another box of homemade Stim Toys from Kim.
+Today’s post is going to be centred around Stim toys as I received another box of homemade Stim Toys from Kim.
 I’ll go through all the items in the box individually:

 These toys remind me of the lizard toys you can find at the National Geographic shop (I loved going to my local National Geographic store as a small spawn).
 So while I like the pink one and love to watch it’s flickering tail as I move it about (or pretend to have it crawl up my partner’s arm, much to his chagrin), I’m not sure on the yellow sticky lizard.
 Will have to experiment more.